 Each industry is different in determining costs of goods sold or cost of services rendered.
 Retail uses two distinct methods to calculate costs of goods sold.
 The first is called ‘Specific Identification’ whereby each item sold is specifically identified to its recorded cost.
 The second method is referred to as ‘Inventory Adjustment’ format.
 In this method, a beginning and ending balance is recorded along with the purchases throughout the year.
 There are many variations of this method when the price paid for the purchase of inventory varies throughout the accounting period.
 These variations include First In First Out (FIFO), Last In First Out (LIFO) and Average Costing.

 The traditional format is to add purchases to the beginning inventory which equals total inventory available for sale, from this number is subtracted the ending inventory balance, the change during the accounting period equals that stock or inventory that left the store via sales.
 Remember, cost of goods sold is a negative number in the income (profit and loss) statement.
 Revenue is positive, cost of goods sold is negative; the result is hopefully a positive gross margin.
 However, it isn’t that simple.
-So the business owner needs to understand the definition and the variances that affect the final number we call ‘Cost of Goods Sold’.
+The business owner needs to understand the definition and the variances that affect the final number we call ‘Cost of Goods Sold’.
 The following sections describe and illustrate the two common methods and the variations within each method.

 Specific Identification Method